girlscript/winter-of-contributing/UI_UX/Design Thinking/Design Thinking.md

 #### Stage 1: Empathize

 It starts by putting yourself in your customers’ shoes.
 During this phase, it is important to understand who your specific user is.
 Empathize with people through observation or open-ended interviews to uncover what people do, rather than what they want.
-Understand their point of view—what they’re doing, how they’re feeling, and what issues they may have.
+Understand their point of view —what they’re doing, how they’re feeling, and what issues they may have.
 Do a lot of research to get a clear picture of who your users are and the challenges they are facing.

 #### Stage 2: Define